anshpangoria92748/WIG-UAV-Ground-Effect-Research/README.md

 Line drawing
 Frame structure illustration

-🌬️ 4.
+🌬️ 5.
 CFD Simulation Results

-CFD analysis was performed to study:
+CFD analysis was conducted to study aerodynamic performance near the ground.
+Results include:
 Pressure distribution
 Velocity streamlines
-Turbulence & stability
+Turbulence and stability behaviour
 Temperature contours
 Solver convergence plot

 👉 Open CFD-Results Folder

-🧪 5.
+🧪 6.
 Experimental Data
-Images from the prototype construction and assembly process.
+Images from the UAV prototype construction and assembly process.
 👉 Open Experimental-Data Folder

-📚 6.
+📚 7.
 Final Year Report
 Complete project documentation including objectives, methodology, analysis, and conclusions.
 👉 Download Final Report PDF

+🏅 Certifications & Training
+CFD Workshop – Indian Institute of Technology (IIT) Hands-on training in CFD fundamentals, meshing, boundary conditions, and result interpretation.

+Drone Fabrication Training
+Practical exposure to UAV fabrication, assembly, and system integration.

+Additional Technical Skills
+Microsoft Generative AI Productivity
+Prompt Engineering for Generative AI

 📌 How to Use This Repository
 You can:
-View the poster for a quick idea
+View the poster for a quick overview
-Read the preprint for detailed research
+Read the preprint for technical details
-Explore CAD views for design geometry
+Review the published review paper for research background Explore CAD views for design geometry
-Review CFD results for aerodynamic data
+Examine CFD results for aerodynamic insights
-Check experimental photos for real prototype work
+Check experimental images for real prototype work

 📫 Contact
 Ansh Pangoria
 📍 Agra, India
 📧 anshpangoria92748@gmail.com

-⭐ If you found this project interesting, consider starring the repository!
+⭐ If you find this project interesting, feel free to explore or star the repository.